March Madness 2014

-- What's new for 2013: Registration fee is $15 for adults and free for kids under age 18 ($10 less than last year's Reg fee) to encourage greater participation from adults and kids; two new goal mileages, 10 and 50, have been added to the tracker, to encourage kids under age 18 to ride; no mileage printed on jerseys so we can extend jersey orders to the end of April; more award categories
+- What's new for 2014: Registration fee will remain $15 for adults and free for kids under age 18 to encourage greater participation from adults and kids; two lower goal mileages, 10 and 50 appear on the tracker, to encourage kids under age 18 to ride; no mileage printed on jerseys so we can extend jersey orders to the end of April; more award categories

-- Riders fill out an on-line application and pay a participation fee starting on February 8th.
+- Riders fill out an online application and pay a participation fee starting early in February.
 Riders set a mileage goal for the month of March.
 The minimum number of miles is 10 miles.
 There is no upper limit, and every year a handful of riders get up to and beyond 3,000 miles.
-To register for this event go here 2013marchmadness.eventbrite.com
+To register for this event go here Eventbrite

 - Riders then ride as much as they can during the month of March and keep track of all their bicycle miles online with the March Madness Mileage Tracker.